European Son

-"European Son", also known as "European Son (to Delmore Schwartz)", is a song written and performed by the American experimental rock band The Velvet Underground.
-It appears as the final track on their 1967 debut album The Velvet Underground & Nico.
+"European Son", also known as "European Son (to Delmore Schwartz)", is a song by the American rock band the Velvet Underground, which appears as the final track on their 1967 debut album The Velvet Underground & Nico.
 It is also the album's longest track at more than seven and a half minutes.

-The song could be seen as a precursor to the band's next album White Light/White Heat and to the song "Sister Ray", a seventeen-minute-long rock improvisation.
+With its long improvised outro, the song could be seen as a precursor to "Sister Ray" from the band's subsequent album White Light/White Heat.

 Composition

 "European Son" is dedicated to poet Delmore Schwartz, who had been Lou Reed's advisor at Syracuse University.
-Wanting to dedicate a song to Schwartz, "European Son" was chosen because it had the fewest lyrics, as Schwartz made his distaste for rock lyrics clear.
-The first pressing of The Velvet Underground & Nico referred to the song as "European Son (to Delmore Schwartz)".
+Wanting to dedicate a song to Schwartz, "European Son" was chosen because it had the fewest lyrics; Schwartz made his distaste for rock lyrics clear.
+The first pressing of The Velvet Underground & Nico listed the song as "European Son (to Delmore Schwartz)".